tuomas2/automate/docs/source/callables.rst

 ------------

 Callables are used like a small *programming language* to define the programming logic within the Automate system.
-All ProgrammableSystemObjects have five attributes that accept Callable type
+All classes derived from :class:`~automate.program.ProgrammableSystemObject` have five attributes that accept Callable type objects:
-objects:

  * Conditions

-   * active_condition
+   * :attr:`~automate.program.ProgrammableSystemObject.active_condition`
-   * update_condition
+   * :attr:`~automate.program.ProgrammableSystemObject.update_condition`

  * Actions

-   * on_activate
+   * :attr:`~automate.program.ProgrammableSystemObject.on_activate`
-   * on_update
+   * :attr:`~automate.program.ProgrammableSystemObject.on_update`
-   * on_deactivate
+   * :attr:`~automate.program.ProgrammableSystemObject.on_deactivate`

 Conditions determine *when* and actions, correspondingly, *what* to do.

 Actions are triggered by *triggers* that are Sensors and Actuators.
-Triggers are collected from Callables (conditions and actions) automatically, and their status changes are subscribed and followed automatically by a ProgrammableSystemObject.
+Triggers are collected from Callables (conditions and actions) automatically, and their status changes are subscribed and followed automatically by a :class:`~automate.program.ProgrammableSystemObject`.
 Thus, condition statuses are evaluated automatically, and actions are executed based on condition statuses.

 Let us take a look at a small example that uses conditions and actions: